-Solar panel efficiency measures a panel’s ability to convert sunlight into electricity.
-To simplify it, the more efficient a panel, the more energy you’ll get from it is in the sunlight for a specific amount of time.
+Solar panel efficiency is the measure of a panel’s ability to convert sunlight into electricity.
+To simplify it, the more efficient a panel, the more energy you’ll get from it being in the sunlight for a specific amount of time.

-Today, most systems are between 15% and 20% efficient, meaning how much electricity they can convert to solar energy in a given timeframe.
-Generally, solar panel efficiency gets calculated by how much electricity gets s produced in a panel’s solar cells.
-Several things can influence this — including configuration, components, and cell composition.
+Today, most solar panels are between 15% and 20% efficient, meaning how much electricity they can convert to solar energy in a given timeframe.
+Generally, solar panel efficiency is calculated by how much electricity is produced in a panel’s solar cells.
+A number of things can influence this — including configuration, components, and cell composition.

 Best Solar Panel Brands

 Various manufacturers produce solar panels.
-The solar industry is crowded, with a range of different panel makers based in different parts of the globe.
+The solar industry is a crowded one, with a range of different panel makers based in different parts of the globe.
 Some manufacturers also produce consumer electronics, while others focus solely on solar technology.
-Either way, these 11 companies make the best panels on the market.
+Either way, these 11 companies make the best solar panels on the market.

 - Pricing: $1.52 per watt

-Sunpower is a San Jose-based company that produces high-performance systems and energy storage solutions.
-They’re widely known as a leader in solar power efficiency, and they offer a leading 25-year manufacturer warranty.
-Additionally, Sunpower’s lineup includes a range of affordable options and higher-performance solar panels for both residential and commercial use.
+Sunpower is a San Jose-based company that produces high-performance solar panels and energy storage solutions.
+They’re widely known as a leader in terms of solar power efficiency, and they offer a leading 25-year manufacturer warranty.
+Additionally, Sunpower’s lineup includes a range of affordable options, as well as higher-performance solar panels for both residential and commercial use.

 - Features: Self-cleaning glass, tolerant of high temperatures, great low-light performance